pavyask/FilmAPI/README.md

 3. Download all packages from project file

-4. In the Package Manager Console (or in the Powershell inside project folder) enter command: dotnet ef database update
-   After that, the empty database named "filmdb" must be created
+4. In the Package Manager Console (or in the Powershell inside project folder) enter command: `dotnet ef database update`, after that, the empty database named "filmdb" must be created

 5. Now you can start the program, which will open Swagger API documentation in your browser on this addres https://localhost:7259/swagger/index.html

 (6).
-For dropping database enter command inside the project folder:
-        dotnet ef database drop -f
+For dropping database enter command inside the project folder: `dotnet ef database drop -f`